-On May 13, 1999, EPA published a Notice of Proposed Rulemaking (NPRM) proposing a major, comprehensive program designed to significantly reduce emissions from passenger cars and light trucks (including sport-utility vehicles, minivans, and pickup trucks) and to reduce sulfur in gasoline.
+On May 13, 1999, EPA published a Notice of Proposed Rulemaking proposing a major, comprehensive program designed to significantly reduce emissions from passenger cars and light trucks (including sport-utility vehicles, minivans, and pickup trucks) and to reduce sulfur in gasoline.
 Under the proposed program, automakers would produce vehicles designed to have very low emissions when operated on low-sulfur gasoline, and oil refiners would provide that cleaner gasoline nationwide.
 The EPA subsequently issued two supplemental notices.
 64 FR 35112 (June 30, 1999); 64 FR 57827 (October 27, 1999).

 These notices provide 1-hour ozone modeling and monitoring information that support EPA's belief that the Tier 2/Sulfur program is necessary to help areas attain the 1-hour NAAQS.
-Under the proposed rule, NOx and VOC emission reductions (as well as other reductions not directly relevant for attainment of the 1-hour ozone standard) would occur beginning in the 2004 ozone season although incentives for early compliance by vehicle manufacturers and refiners will likely result in some reductions prior to 2004.
-Nationwide, the Tier 2/Sulfur program is projected to result in reductions of approximately 800,000 tons of NOX per year by 2007 and 1,200,000 tons by
+Under the proposed rule, NO_X and VOCemission reductions (as well as other reductions not directly relevant for attainment of the 1-hour ozone standard) would occur beginning in the 2004 ozone season although incentives for early compliance by vehicle manufacturers and refiners will likely result in some reductions prior to 2004.
+Nationwide, the Tier 2/Sulfur program is projected to result in reductions of approximately 800,000 tons of NO_X per year by 2007 and 1,200,000 tons by 2010.

-In the October 27, 1999 supplemental notice, EPA reported in Table 1 that EPA's regional ozone modeling indicated that 17 metropolitan areas for which the 1-hour standard applies need the Tier 2/Sulfur program reductions to help attain the 1-hour ozone standard.
-The New York-North New Jersey-Long Island and Philadelphia NAA areas whose attainment demonstration SIP EPA is proposing to approve and disapprove in-the-alternative today is included on that list.
+In the October 27, 1999, supplemental notice, EPA reported in Table 1 that EPA's regional ozone modeling indicated that 17 metropolitan areas for which the 1-hour standard applies need the Tier 2/Sulfur program reductions to help attain the 1-hour ozone standard.
+The Houston area is included on that liet

-The EPA issued a memorandum that provides estimates of the emissions reductions associated with the Tier 2/Sulfur program proposal.8 The memorandum provides the tonnage benefits for the Tier 2/Sulfur program in 2007 on a county-by-county basis for all counties within the 10 serious and severe nonattainment areas for which EPA is proposing to take action today and the 2005 tonnage benefits for the Tier 2/Sulfur program for each county for three areas.
+The EPA issued a memorandum that provides estimates of the emissions reductions associated with the Tier 2/Sulfur program proposal.
+11 The memorandum provides the NO ${\rm X}$ and VOC tonnage benefits for the Tier 2/Sulfur program in 2007 on a county-bycounty basis for all counties within the 10 serious and severe nonattainment areas for which EPA is proposing to take action today and the 2005 tonnage